 - 1. The word biblaridion (G) used here means "little book" (Revelation 10:2). - 2.
 Later, the "little book" is referred to as a book (biblion) (10:8), which simply means that its diminutive idea is retained and it is a simpler way to refer to it. - 3.
 The "little book" is introduced without a definite article, suggesting that John is seeing it for the first time. - 4.
-The seven Seals of the book of chapter 5 are opened sequentially, Seal by Seal.
+The seven-sealed book of chapter 5 is opened sequentially, seal by seal.
 The sixth Seal relates to the seventh Vial Plague and Christ's Second Coming.
 The scroll can't be opened until after the seventh Seal is broken.
 The little scroll here in Revelation 10 is eaten before the last three and a half years of earth's history commences (11:2-3). - 5.
 John has chosen to use the word biblaridion here and nowhere else.
-The word biblion is used twenty times elsewhere, including descriptions of the seven-Sealed scroll.9
+The word biblion is used twenty times elsewhere, including descriptions of the seven-sealed scroll.9